Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ![Stream played in a browser](stream-in-browser.png)

-Note that if you try to open the URL from the JSON snippet I've shown above, you'll get a `403 Forbidden` error.
+Note that if you try to open the URL from the JSON snippet shown above, you'll get a `403 Forbidden` error.
 That's because YouTube stream URLs are not static — they are generated individually for each client and have a fixed expiration time.
-Once you obtain the stream manifest, the URLs inside it are only valid for roughly 6 hours and cannot be accessed from an IP address other than the one that requested them.
+Once the stream manifest is resolved, the URLs inside it stay valid for only 6 hours and cannot be accessed from a different IP address.

 You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the client's IP address and the expiration timestamp respectively.
 While it may be tempting, these values cannot be changed manually to lift these limitations, because their integrity is protected by a special parameter called `sig`.
 Trying to change any of the parameters listed inside `sparams`, without correctly updating the signature, will result in a `403 Forbidden` error as well.

 In any case, the steps outlined so far should be enough to resolve and download streams for most YouTube videos.
-However, some videos may require a bit of extra work, which is what I'm going to cover in the next section.
+However, some videos may require a bit of extra work, which is what we're going to cover in the next section.

 ## Working around content restrictions